 We always knew we wanted to become entrepreneurs and what better industry to go into than the one we both loved so much...the beauty industry.
 With a desire for more and a passion to succeed we decided that starting our own business is what we needed to do.

 Do you have any special training?

 We trained with the very reputable company called Lavish Lash.
-Our other lash specialist were trained by several well known companies as well.
+Our other lash specialist was trained by several well-known companies as well.
 Our staff continues to train, practice and develop their skills on a regular basis.
 Keeping up with the latest trends, applications and product knowledge is crucial as these are ever changing and evolving.

 What are some of your biggest accomplishments as business owners?